 If results come back that a Smart Sensor is not within calibration, do not be immediately alarmed.
-In most cases, it is likely that the sensor is OK, but that the EasyCare CalChecks® and/or sensor is just not currently equilibrated.
-Allow a few more hours of time for equilibration to occur.
+In most cases, the sensor is probably calibrated correctly.
+Most likely, the issue is that the EasyCare CalCheck and/or the sensor are just not equilibrated.
+Allow more time for equilibration to occur.

-Certain practices, such as calibration checks, that must be performed with the Rapid RH® 5.0 sensors do not apply to the 4.0 EX version that many users are most familiar with.
-For this reason, when using reusable Rapid RH® 5.0 sensors, be sure to consult our Rapid RH® 5.0 best practices document: Rapid RH® 5.0 Best Practices and Charging of EasyCare CalChecks®.
+Certain practices, such as calibration checks, that must be performed with the Rapid RH 5.0 sensors do not apply to the Rapid RH L6 version that many users are most familiar with.
+For this reason, when using reusable Rapid RH 5.0 sensors, be sure to consult our Rapid RH 5.0 best practices document: Rapid RH 5.0 Best Practices and Charging of EasyCare CalChecks.

-If future readings are no longer needed, skim-coat the hole with a cementitious patching compound compatible with the flooring manufacturer’s installation instructions.
+If future readings are no longer needed, place the stainless steel metal disk over the smart sensor and skim-coat the hole with a cementitious patching compound compatible with the flooring manufacturer’s installation instructions.